 Moving Together is the State’s annual bicycling and walking conference and was established in 2000.
-The conference brings together professionals from state and local government, advocates and design professionals to advance bicycle and walking transportation.
+The conference brings together professionals from state and local government, advocates and design professionals to advance bicycle, walking and transit.
+Visit the Moving Together website for more information.

 Massachusetts Car-Free Week enhances the GreenDOT mission by encouraging customers to leave their cars in the driveway and try bicycling, walking, public transit, carpooling, or vanpooling, for one week in September.
 This global event takes place annually in over 1,000 cities in 40 countries in an effort to showcase the community and environmental benefits of reducing the number of vehicles on the road, and also promotes the financial, community, and health benefits of using public transportation, carpooling, bicycling, and walking.